tsengshao/Convection-Driven_Secondary_Circulation_Leading_to_Vortex_Intensification/README.md

 ## Data

-All required data and scripts are available on [Zenodo](10.5281/zenodo.17038571 ).
+All required data and scripts are available on [Zenodo] (https://doi.org/10.5281/zenodo.17038571 ).
 Tseng, S.-Y. (2025).
 [Dataset] The Dependence of Moist Vortex Intensification on Convection-Induced Moisture Distribution and Low-Level Inflow: Insights for Tropical Cyclone Seed Genesis [Data set].